 - Wait for soil to become dry enough to work before doing any planting.
 Soil should crumble when you squeeze it in your hand; if it sticks in a ball, it’s still too wet.

 - Take the wrapping off of any trees you wrapped for the winter in mid-March.
 If you wrapped your roses for winter, take those covers off too.

 - Direct sow peas, potatoes, onions, turnips, radishes, and spinach once the soil has dried.
 If the soil doesn’t dry in March, push that planting back to April.

-- If you’re starting your own summer crops inside, plant them around the end of March to transplant out in early May.
+- Plant warm-season crops inside around the end of March if you’re starting them at home.
+Plan to transplant them out in early May.